Tati-Maria/homehopper-website/README.md

 ## What is Homehopper?

 This is an Airbnb-like application built with Next.js, TypeScript, MongoDB, Tailwind CSS, Prisma, and NextAuth.
 Users can search for and book accommodations, as well as create and manage their own listings.
-The application will include features such as user authentication, payment processing, and booking management.
-The application will be built with a mobile-first approach, and will be fully responsive.
+The application includes features such as user authentication, filtering, and booking management.
+The application is built with a mobile-first approach, and is fully responsive.

 ## What is the purpose of this application?